- 7 Best Coffee Shops In Portland Maine (Updated 2023) - July 31, 2023

 - 15 Winning Things to Do at Lake Winnipesaukee & Nearby (2023) - June 30, 2023

 - 10 Best Weekend Getaways in New Hampshire to Take in 2023 - March 31, 2023

 When it comes to small town charm, New England is the region to beat.
 Simply hit the interstate, and almost any exit will lead you directly to a picturesque town.

 New Hampshire itself has over 200 towns, many of which have that magical small-town formula: historic colonial architecture, a quaint main street lined with local shops, friendly locals, and a white-steepled church.

-From the academic home of Dartmouth College, to the active lake and mountain towns up north, there is no shortage of charm here.
-So if you’re looking for a new place to explore, I’ve compiled this list of 10 must-see cute small towns in New Hampshire!
+From the academic home of Dartmouth College, to the active lake and mountain towns up north, there is no shortage of charm here in small towns in New Hampshire.
+So if you’re looking small towns in NH to explore, I’ve compiled this list of must-see cute small towns in New Hampshire!

 It always surprises me to find out that some people don’t realize there’s an Ivy League college in New Hampshire!
 Hanover, located in the Upper Valley near the border of Vermont, is the picture-perfect home of Dartmouth College.

 While the town itself isn’t large – with only about 9,000 residents (3,000 of which are Dartmouth students) – activities are in full supply.
 The campus itself, integrated in and around downtown Hanover, is a safe and gorgeous place to explore.
 My favorite building is the Baker-Berry Library, with its Hogwarts-esque tower room that overlooks the park downtown.
 In the summer this grassy quad comes to life, with live bands and weekly farmers markets to enjoy.